ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 27. Remove all characters from a string except for these characters: [ { } ( ) ] without using Regex.
  - Remove_Chars.cs

+28. Count the number of elements that two arrays have in common
+ - Count_Array_Common_Elements.cs

 Please let me know if you find any errors or if you know of more efficient solutions.